wazuh/wazuh-dashboard-plugins/docker/integrations/README.md

 After that, running `docker compose up -d` will start all the containers.
 Once the start process finishes, it is possible to configure the desired integrations.
 To stop the environment and cleare it, use `docker compose down`.

-The Splunk Indexer instance is accessible from https://localhost:8000, credentials admin:password The Wazuh Dashboard instance is accessible from https://localhost:5601 credentials admin:SecretPassword The Kibana instance is accessible from http://localhost:5602 credentials elastic:changeme
+The Splunk Indexer instance is accessible from https://localhost:8000, credentials `admin:password`

+The Wazuh Dashboard instance is accessible from https://localhost:5601 credentials `admin:SecretPassword`

+The Kibana instance is accessible from http://localhost:5602 credentials `elastic:changeme`

+The Opensearch dashboards instance is accessible from http://localhost:5603 credentials `admin:admin`

 ## Configuring integrations
 The complete guide for integrations can be found [here](https://docs.google.com/document/d/1QotuX58m9f_GFJbLK-aZ74PDsf-SzmM8VoEhvrlkza0/edit)